 Seasoning… the dish and not the pan

+You must be wondering if you can use cast iron skillet on glass cooktop?
 When you season cast iron skillet or pan with cooking oil, you create a uniform layer on the pan, which basically becomes non-stick.
 If you season it properly, you’ll get a smooth, even layer on cast iron cookware.
 But most people don’t liven up the whole pan.
 This is what you will do differently.

 Never slide the cookware on the stove